darinz/DL/02_Neural_Network/03_activation_functions.md

 > **Key Insight:**
 > ReLU is the default choice for hidden layers in deep networks due to its simplicity and effectiveness.

+> **Annotation:** The derivative of ReLU is simple: 1 for positive inputs, 0 for negative.
+This makes backpropagation efficient.

 #### Implementation